nordic-rse/nordic-rse.github.io/association/rules.md

     and to improve software development skills among researchers.

     The association fulfills its purpose by
-    developing networks between research software engineers through the Nordic RSE Workshop and other events running workshops in software engineering skills and professional development recognizing significant contributions to open source research software and teaching materials
+    developing networks between research software engineers through the Nordic RSE Workshop and other events, running workshops in software engineering skills and professional development and recognizing significant contributions to open source research software and teaching materials

 3. Membership and membership fee